 Recommended holding period: How long you want to keep your cash in Simple is entirely up to you, be it a day, a month or a year.
 However, with Simple Plus, there’s the potential for brief periods of slightly negative (and positive!) returns in the short term, therefore to reap the full benefit of the rate while keeping risk in check, we do recommend a holding period of at least 12 months.
 Read more about why here.

 Management fees: Both Simple and Simple Plus are free.
-Simple Plus will have a management fee of 0.05% after June 2023.
+Simple Plus will have a management fee of 0.05% p.a. after June 2023.